 The specialist may ask your GP or support clinician to examine you on their behalf.
 Your privacy will be respected and a privacy curtain should be drawn if you need to remove clothing for an examination.

 What if I have special needs?

-If you have special needs such as an interpreter please let our video consultation coordinator know and they will make a note of these when your consultation with the specialist is confirmed.
+If you have special needs such as an interpreter please let our reception staff know and they will make a note of these when your consultation with the specialist is confirmed.

 Will the video consultation be recorded?

 No. Our practice does not record video consultations and we do not give patients permission to make their own recordings of a video consultation.